UloE-G/Athletes-Corner/README.md

 **Profile Page**

-- This page shows the users order history and allows them to change their delivery details.
+- This page shows the users' order history and allows them to change their delivery details.

 - This helps the user as it gives them easy access to find past orders and gives them the ability to quickly check out as their details will automatically be enter in the delivery field when they checkout.